AliElSaleh/RiftBuild/README.md

 - Write once, build everywhere.
 RiftBuild is designed to be cross platform.
 No need to write build scripts for every operating system that you want to target.

 ### Performance
-- RiftBuild is written in pure C with **zero** dynamic memory allocation, everything happens on the stack, therefore it is fast by default.
+- RiftBuild is written in pure C, from scratch, with **zero** dynamic memory allocation, everything happens on the stack, therefore it is fast by default.
 - RiftBuild should essentially only be a wrapper over the compiler and linker with a minimal amount of overhead, **always** in the order of milliseconds.

 [See why i made this here](#why-did-i-make-this)